 Last updated: 4 July 2026.

 Resource Interlink (“we”, “us”, “our”) is committed to protecting your privacy.
 This policy explains what personal information we collect, why we collect it, how we use and protect it, and the rights you have over it.
-It applies to visitors to our website, clients, job candidates, and the workers we place.
+It applies to visitors to our website and clients who use our cleaning services.

 1. Who we are

-Resource Interlink provides cleaning and recruitment services across the UK.
+Resource Interlink provides professional cleaning services across the UK.
 We are the “data controller” responsible for the personal information described in this policy.

 For any privacy questions, or to exercise your rights, contact us using the details above.